yagofelix00/sample_flask_auth/README.md

 ## 🚀 2.
 Features

+## 🚀 2.
+Features

 ### 🔑 Authentication

-- User login with bcrypt password validation
+- Login with username + password

+- Password hashing and validation using bcrypt

+- Session management with Flask-Login

 - Logout and session cleanup
-- Authentication handled via **Flask-Login**

-### 👤 User Management
+### 👤 User Management (CRUD)

-- Create users
+- Create new users

-- Get user by ID
+- Read user info by ID

-- Update password
+- Update user password

-- Delete users
+- Delete users (admin only)

 ### 🔐 Role-Based Access Control

-- Each user has a role (`user` or `admin`)
+- Each user has a role: user or admin

-- Normal users cannot update/delete other accounts
+- Users cannot update or delete other accounts

-- Only admins can delete users
+- Only admin can delete users

-- Users cannot delete themselves
+- Prevention of self-deletion for safety

-### 🛡 Security
+### 🛡️ Security

 - Passwords stored as bcrypt hashes

-- Protected routes using `@login_required`
+- Auth-protected endpoints using @login_required

-- Session-based authentication
+- Session-based authentication (secure cookies)

+- Restricted admin-only operations

 ---